pavel-zhur/Economy/docs/ai - accounting language/en.md

 #### Strategic Value and Economic Rationalization

-From an economist’s viewpoint, this system functions as a microeconomic environment where the individual or organization acts as the central agent.
+From an economistâ€™s viewpoint, this system functions as a microeconomic environment where the individual or organization acts as the central agent.
 Decisions made within this framework:

 - **Maximize Utility:**
    - By balancing immediate financial needs against long-term goals.